Tag Archives: grounds for divorce

 In like manner, in His prayer, Jesus says, “even as You, Father, are in Me and I in You…” Our Lord states that God the Father and God the Son are one essence or one spirit.
 Other texts include the Holy Spirit as the third member of the Godhead.
 Jesus goes on to pray, “that they (the regenerate) also may be in Us” [parenthesis ours].
 Our Lord, who only spoke words that the Father gave Him to speak, petitioned the Father to bring all the elect into the unity that the three persons of the Godhead enjoyed.
 This prayer of our Lord was granted by the Father as Paul informs the saints, “The one who joins himself to the Lord is one spirit with Him” (1 Corinthians 6:17).
 Therefore, if it is a vile action to commit physical adultery, then to bring Satan or an unregenerate person into this spiritual union is significantly more vile as the spirit is greater than the body.

-So then, since God the Father, Son and Holy Spirit and the saints are all one spirit, then a microcosm of this unity exists when brothers and sisters in Christ are bound together as soul mates, spouses, best mates, business partners, fellow ministers, etc. “Behold how good and pleasant it is when brothers dwell together in unity” (Psalm 133:1).
+So then, since God the Father, Son and Holy Spirit and the saints are all united in spirit, then a microcosm of this unity exists when brothers and sisters in Christ are bound together as soul mates, spouses, best mates, business partners, fellow ministers, etc. “Behold how good and pleasant it is when brothers dwell together in unity” (Psalm 133:1).
 However, whenever a saint is bound together with an unregenerate person, then they are guilty of an unholy, spiritual union more vile than physical adultery.

 What is to be done?
 Jesus said, “Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword” (Matthew 10:34).
 When saints are unequally yoked the sword of Christ separates these unions.
 How?
 Saints and worldlings are ill fit for one another.
 Jesus warned believers, “If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you” (John 15:18-19).
 The “sword of Christ” is a natural process.
 Saints and the “natural man” are so ill fit for one another that the hatred coming from the natural man causes the broken relationship.